D.I.C.E. Awards

 The D.I.C.E.
-Awards (formerly the Interactive Achievement Awards) is an award show in the video game industry started in 1998 and commonly referred to in the industry as the video game equivalent of the Academy Awards.
+Awards (formerly the Interactive Achievement Awards) is an annual awards show in the video game industry, and commonly referred to as the video game equivalent of the Academy Awards.
 The awards are arranged by the Academy of Interactive Arts & Sciences (AIAS) and held during the AIAS' annual D.I.C.E.
 Summit in Las Vegas.
 "D.I.C.E." is a backronym for "Design Innovate Communicate Entertain".
 The D.I.C.E.
-Awards recognize games, individuals, and development teams that have contributed to the advancement of the multi-billion dollar worldwide entertainment software industry.
+Awards recognizes games, individuals, and development teams that have contributed to the advancement of the multi-billion dollar worldwide entertainment software industry.

 Format

+The Academy encourages submissions from any individual or company providing that submission eligibility requirements are met.
+Each application enters the submitted game or title for consideration in at least one Craft category and only one Genre category.
+For most categories, the title must be publicly released in North America within the past calendar year.
+The exceptions to this rule are submissions for "Online Game of the Year" and "Fighting Game of the Year".

-The nominees in each category are selected by a peer panel, assembled by AIAS, of over 100 video game professionals across several facets of the industry, including developers, programmers, artists, and publishers, which is published on the AIAS website each year.
+The finalists in each category are selected by a peer panel, assembled by AIAS, of over 100 video game professionals across several facets of the industry, including developers, programmers, artists, and publishers, which is published on the AIAS website each year.
 The nominees are then voted on by the full membership of AIAS (over 33,000 members) via a confidential and secured voting system, and winners are subsequently announced during the D.I.C.E.
-Summit in Las Vegas, typically the February of that year.
-Due to this approach, the D.I.C.E. awards are considered the main peer-based recognition within the video games compared to other major awards.
+Summit in Las Vegas, typically in February of that year.

+Academy active Creative/Technical, Business, and Affiliate members are qualified to vote in all genre categories along with "Game of the Year", "Mobile Game of the Year", "Online Game of the Year", and "Outstanding Achievement for an Independent Game".
+Creative/Technical members of the Academy may also vote on craft categories related to their expertise: